-Recruitment businesses should ensure that they are entering into dialogue with clients to establish how those clients are intending to deal with off payroll arrangements in the deferred period up to 5 April 2021, particularly in view of the potential impact of coronavirus.
+Recruitment businesses should ensure that they are entering into dialogue with clients now to establish how those clients are intending to deal with off payroll arrangements in the deferred period up to 5 April 2021 and thereafter, particularly in view of the potential impact of coronavirus.

 In addition, we would suggest that those in the sector should:

 - assess current arrangements with clients and determine the number of workers being supplied who operate via off-payroll arrangements, such as PSCs, who could potentially be caught by these rules where the arrangements are likely to continue beyond 5 April 2021;

 - discuss with clients whether the impact of Covid-19 will lead to more need for the flexibility of off payroll workers than was originally envisaged;

 - assess arrangements involving complex labour supply chains and determine if these are likely to increase your risk profile for services on or after 6 April 2021;